dangoslen/dangoslen-me-site/content/blog/technical-debt-snowball.md

 Another example of this might be dependencies.
 You know you are a major version behind, but you can still - and should - try to keep up with minor or patch versions as best as you can.
 You mitigate security vulnerabilities by making the minimum payment here, even though you can't fully upgrade to the latest version without additional effort.

 ### Paying Extra

 In the first step, we discussed identifying the smallest debt that is achievable and beneficial to work on.

 But there is a subtle catch: you need time to work on it.

-While the step says to "pay extra," many software teams, in practice, need to protect their time and effort.
+While the step says to "pay extra," many software teams, in practice, need to start with protecting their time and effort.
+This makes sense; if time and effort are the unit of measurement for technical debt, you pay with time and effort.
 If your team allocates all its time towards product work, you can't give any time towards your technical debt outside of the minimum payments you make doing product work.

 A great way to do this is to never fully allocate your team's capacity towards product work when planning your next iteration.
 Reserve 10-20% of your team's capacity (which _should_ translate into time and effort) to work on technical debt or innovative projects.